Introduction

 In conclusion, advanced driver assistance systems (ADAS) can completely change traffic management by increasing safety, reducing congestion, and minimizing the negative environmental effects of traffic congestion.
 Features including predictive traffic management, intersection management, ACC, TJA, and CACC hold the key to a more efficient and eco-friendly transportation system.

-Resolving infrastructure, cyber security, user acceptability, and data privacy concerns is critical to ensuring that Advanced Driver Assistance Systems are seamlessly incorporated into traffic management processes.
-The vision of an intelligent, networked transportation system driven by ADAS is becoming closer to reality as technology advances, improving the safety, efficiency, and environmental quality of our roads for the coming generations.
+Addressing infrastructure, cybersecurity, user acceptability, and data privacy concerns is key to integrating advanced driver assistance systems into traffic management.
+As technology advances, the vision of an intelligent, networked transportation system driven by ADAS is becoming closer to reality.
+Consequently, this progress will enhance the safety, efficiency, and environmental quality of our roads for future generations.